 - Solar energy in Agriculture: Applications

 The way forward

-Instead of spreading fertiliser across the field, India should concentrate on increasing fertiliser efficiency through need-based application.
+Instead of spreading fertilizer across the field, India should concentrate on increasing fertilizer efficiency through need-based application.
 The freshly created Nano urea by IFFCO shows encouraging results in cutting down on urea usage.
-These reforms will have a significant influence on improving agricultural output, reducing climate change, offering an alternative to chemical fertilisers, and balancing the financial burden of fertiliser subsidies on future Union Budgets.
+These reforms will have a significant influence on improving agricultural output, reducing climate change, offering an alternative to chemical fertilizers, and balancing the financial burden of fertilizer subsidies on future Union Budgets.

 - 25 Profitable Agriculture Business Ideas with Low Investment